-Now considering I have applied bleach to extensions (Twice to the same set if you can remember my post – its here) I never expected to get better lift with tint even if it was a high lift one.
+Now considering I have applied bleach to extensions (Twice to the same set if you can remember my post – its here) I never expected to get better lift with a bleach again and have them in better condition.
 I would say I have got about 3-4 shades of lift here in 45 minutes.
 Also the condition of the extensions is much like those that have just had 1 colour applied too them so pretty good.

 These 2 pictures are of my extensions clipped in with my own hair so you can get an idea of the lift.
 As I said my ends are slightly brassy although I don’t find them terrible and to be honest are quite liveable with.
 The ends of the extensions are around a base shade 7 – a dark blonde.
 They fade quite well too and in some lights seem to have an almost low light effect and can look slightly multi toned – but in a good way.

 I then did my hair curly as this is how I often like to wear my extensions, I knew this would really show the ombre effect of that I’d achieved.

 Side on close up of my curls and the colour, as you can see this is in natural light from the window